$10,000 - $15,000

 Based on his novel, The Next Everest: Surviving the Mountains Deadliest Day and Finding the Resilience to Climb Again

-Nepal’s largest earthquake in 81 years shook Everest with a magnitude of 7.8 creating aftershocks and avalanches that rocked the lives of the Everest climbers.
-While Jim and the other climbers set up an escape plan with search and rescue, 18 climbers were killed in the quake.
+Nepal’s largest earthquake in 81 years shook Everest with a magnitude of 7.8 creating aftershocks and avalanches.
+Sadly, 18 lives were lost in base camp, while Jim and his fellow climbers were trapped up on the mountain.

-This devastating disaster rattled Jim’s confidence in the abilities he spent years honing.
-Despite this new uncertainty, he found a deep understanding of resilience and the importance of embracing change to overcome challenges.
+By enduring this disaster, Jim learned hard-won lessons about facing uncertainty and deepened his understanding of resilience.
+His intense experiences clarified the importance of embracing change to overcome challenges.
 Two years after the deadliest day on Everest, Jim returned and achieved his goal of reaching the summit.

-Through gripping stories of his moments on the mountain to the lessons that drove him to overcome physical and mental challenges, Jim will inspire your team to reach their greatest heights.
+Through gripping stories of his moments on the mountain to the lessons that enabled him to reach such challenging goals, Jim will inspire your team to be ready and resilient for the next Everest in their lives.

 *NEW VIRTUAL Topic - Facing Everest-Sized Uncertainties